SchwabMaximiliano/CRUD/README.md

-# CRUD basico en React usando bootstrap y reactstrap
+# CRUD basico en React JS

 ## In the project directory, you can run: